Are you planning to build a brick planter box in your garden?

 Now you got your frame and space to plant trees to build a raised garden bed.

-Placing planter boxes are not the only key to embellish your garden.
+Placing planter boxes is not the only key to embellish your garden.
 The design of the brick planter box is another crucial factor.

-However, raising a garden bed with bricks will give the plants a chance to grow in leveled up altitude, which may increase the beauty of your garden.
+However, raising a garden bed with bricks will give the plants a chance to grow at a leveled-up altitude, which may increase the beauty of your garden.

 Here we are going to present the top 5 brick planter box designs that can embellish your garden.